project-web2017002/project_web2017002/README.md

 # project_web2017002
 Web Project
 ==============================================
+02-8-2017

+* after signup an otp is send to new user and he/she asked to enter in it next prompted window
+* if user skips this, next time on login, user will again ask to enter otp and new otp is generated
+* new db for otp handling is created
+* code edited to open mainpage for giving access to user who is logged in without google/fb
+* bugs fixes

 01-8-2017

 * now on each post posted user who post the ad will receive an test email